Chin Ptosis: Causes, Repair, & Corrective Surgery

 Difference between Ptosis & Witch’s Chin

-In the past, chin ptosis and “Witch’s Chin” were largely thought to be the same.
+In the past, chin ptosis and “Witch’s Chin” was largely thought to be the same.
 However, they are not.
-Regardless of type or cause, chin ptosis is generally defined as the downward repositioning of the soft tissue of the symphyseal (front of chin) region of the face.
+Regardless of type or cause, chin ptosis is generally defined as the downward repositioning of the soft tissue of the symphyseal (front of the chin) region of the face.

-In comparison, witch’s chin is a chin deformity marked by a deep submental crease, drooping of the premental tissue, and often, a hyperprojection of the lower jawbone.
-In many cases, the appearance of witch’s chin can be significantly improved without surgery.
-Botox (botulinum toxin A) or another dermal filler can be directly injected to increase symmetry in the treatment area.
+In comparison, witch’s chin is a chin deformity marked by a deep submental crease, drooping of the prenatal tissue, and often, hyper protection of the lower jawbone.
+In many cases, the appearance of a witch’s chin can be significantly improved without surgery.
+Botox® (botulinum toxin A) or another dermal filler can be directly injected to increase symmetry in the treatment area.

 Causes of Chin Ptosis